Sharing and archiving research data

 - are familiar with concepts such as FAIR data, permanent identifiers, and licensing

-The course will take place on Zoom and is delivered by The University of Oslo Library and Digital Scholarship Center – as part of the Skills Development for Research Data project funded by the UiO Advisory Council for eInfrastructure.
+The course will take place digitally on Zoom and meeting link will be sent out to the registered participants the day before the course.
+The course is delivered by The University of Oslo Library and Digital Scholarship Center – as part of the Skills Development for Research Data project funded by the UiO Advisory Council for eInfrastructure.

 Agata Bochynska, PhD | Open Research, University of Oslo Library firstname.lastname@example.org